The Federal Open Market Committee (FOMC) has adjourned from a two-day meeting and U.S. mortgage rates are dropping.

 Home buyers are seeing better purchasing power, too.

 See what the Fed's comments have done to U.S. mortgage rates and how you can take advantage.
-Click for today's post-Fed mortgage rates.
+Click to see today's rates (Feb 6th, 2016).

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.